 The Eureka College Network consists of a local area network with a dedicated connection to the Internet.
 The campus network provides Internet access for students, faculty, and staff.
-All residence halls are Internet ready.
+All residence halls have Wi-Fi and wired network ports.
 Students are encouraged to bring their own computers to connect to the campus network from their rooms.
-Wireless access is also available on campus.